MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - **Yammer channel** – Create a [Yammer channel](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6) just for new employees.
 Choose to create one NEO channel for the entire organization or region or create channels for each new group of new employees.
 Then, use the [Yammer web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) on the SharePoint NEO site to integrate the conversation with other resources and contacts.

-- **Viva Connections** – If your organization is using [Viva Connections](https://resources.techcommunity.microsoft.com/viva-connections/), you can integrate SharePoint sites into Microsoft Teams to bring new employee resources all into one place.
-Additionally, you can add new employee-specific resources to the Viva Connections mobile experience and use [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81) to make sure new employees see specific content.

-- **Viva Learning** - Use Viva Learning to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
+- **Microsoft Viva** – [Viva modules](viva.md) are personalized employee experiences that display as app in Microsoft Teams.
+Use [Viva Connections](/viva/connections/viva-connections-overview)to bring onboarding resources and tools into one place.
+Content in the Viva Connections experience can be [targeted to specific audiences](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81).
+Use [Viva Learning](/viva/learning/) to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.

 - **SharePoint spaces**- Use SharePoint Spaces to create an immersive platform that allows new employees to take a virtual tour of the campus.